mparno/fenics-web/source/documentation/tutorial/materials.rst

 where we had both Dirichlet and Neumann conditions.
-The term ``v*g*ds`` in the expression for ``L`` implies a boundary integral over the complete boundary, or in FEniCS terms, an integral over all exterior cell facets.
+The term ``v*g*ds`` in the expression for ``L`` implies a boundary integral over the complete boundary, or in FEniCS terms, an integral over all exterior facets.
 However, the contributions from the parts of the boundary where we have Dirichlet conditions are erased when the linear system is modified by the Dirichlet conditions.